SteelCompendium/data-sdk-npm/src/__tests__/data/statblock/sc-md/goblin_assassin_2.md

 ##### Crafty

-**Effect:** The assassin doesn’t provoke opportunity attacks by moving.
+The assassin doesn’t provoke opportunity attacks by moving.

 ##### Slip Away

-**Effect:** The assassin can take the Hide maneuver even while observed.
+The assassin can take the Hide maneuver even while observed.

 ---